korepwx/railgun/docs/api/common.rst

 This part of the documentation describes the common library.
-All of the components, including the runner, the website, and even the submitted program, could import this module.
+All of the components, including the runner, the website, and even the submitted program, can import this module.

 Homework Definition